doolin/outsidein/emailkata.md

 # Email text view (with haml)

+Check the email template, make sure it has something like this in `app/views/alert_mailer/pop.text.haml`:

 ~~~~
 @@@ haml
 %p
-  Your StormSavvy Alert
+  Your Email Alert

 %p
   #{@greeting}, find me in app/views/app/views/alert_mailer/pop.text.haml
 ~~~~

 # Before going live with email...

 Let's see what these emails look like in the browser first.

-We'll use the handy `letter_opener` gem
+We'll use the handy `letter_opener` gem.
+Add the following to `config/environments/development.rb`:

 ~~~~
 @@@ ruby
-Stormsavvy::Application.configure do
+Emailkata::Application.configure do
   # Settings here take precedence over config/application.rb
   ...
   config.action_mailer.delivery_method = :letter_opener